Personal Injury & Medical Negligence Claims

 Income loss is almost always an element of damage in a personal injury or medical negligence claim.
 This type of engagement usually involves the calculation of earnings that the injured party would have generated, but for the alleged misconduct of the defendant, less the residual earnings capacity retained by the injured party.
 Most of these claims fall into categories that utilize a common set of basic analytical techniques, but many of these claims involve unique circumstances that must also be addressed.
 My extensive background in public accounting, corporate financial analysis and forensic economics has provided me with the broad range of analytical tools, and I frequently draw on these tools in addressing the unique aspects of these claims.
 My ability to find an appropriate solution that addresses the unique circumstances of each case is what differentiates my practice from the others.

-Life Care Plan Valuations
+Life-care Plan Valuations

 Many personal injury, medical negligence and product liability claims also involve the calculation of future life care costs.
 I have developed a Life Care Plan valuation approach that is extremely efficient, accurate, theoretically sound and very flexible when dealing with multiple scenarios or alternative treatment options.
-I can modify these calculations to accomodate revisions or new information instantaneously with no loss of data integrity.
+I can modify these calculations to accommodate revisions or new information instantaneously with no loss of data integrity.
 I provide a top-notch Life Care Plan report at a very competitive price.
 I have also developed analytical techniques that are extremely effective in rebutting the Life Care Plan valuations of opposing economists.
 I am very proud of the models that I have developed to analyze Life Care Plans, and I would be more than happy provide a demonstration and walk-through of my model to anyone who is involved in the use of these plans.

 Wrongful termination, Jones Act cases and Federal Court cases must be tax-effected.
 Loss calculations that must be tax-effected should properly compensate plaintiffs for the additional income taxes that they must pay or damage awards and future investment income arising from those awards.
 The adverse tax consequences that often arise from these awards are an additional damage amount.